Examples not working?

 [alice@dev1 ~]$

-By default, the environment is created in your home directory under ~/.conda/.
+By default, the environment is created in your home directory under ~/.conda/envs/.
 To create the environment at a specific location, see Managing environments part of the official Conda documentation.
 That section covers many useful topics such as removing a Conda environment, and creating an environment with a specific Python version.

 Activating a Conda environment (required) #